 This is Vila Nova de Gaia, located on the southern banks of the Douro.
 Many of these buildings store hundreds of barrels of port wine.
 In fact, Vila Nova de Gaia is said to have the highest concentration of alcohol per square meter in the world.

-I think the above photo might be my favourite photo from our time in Porto.
 We captured this photo from the upper-deck of the Dom Luís I Bridge.
-The walkway on this bridge is one of the best spots to take photos of Porto’s stunning architecture.
+The bridge walkway is the best spot in Porto to take photos of its stunning architecture and cityscape.
+Go here!

 Read about our Portugal River cruise with Viking River Cruises

 The above photo was captured while on a sunset cruise up and down the Douro River.
-This neighbourhood is located a few kilometers east of the Dom Luís I Bridge.
+This neighborhood is located a few kilometres east of the Dom Luis I Bridge.

 The architecture, tile work and street art in old Porto in amazing.
 We easily took over 500 photos during a few days exploring the city.
 The front facade of the church is covered with thousands of blue azulejo tiles.